How to finish pens with Super T CA glue and NCF Quick from Satellite City Instant Glues

 Master pen turners use Satellite City's Super T CA glue and NCF Quick accelerator to protect their pens with a durable, high-gloss finish.
 Barry Gross of BG Artforms has over 30 years of experience.
 He has published over 50 articles in various woodworking magazines, been a guest speaker and instructor at numerous venues, authored several books and created two instructional dvds on pen turning.
 Barry has made pens for Steven Spielberg, former Vice President Dick Cheney, Jimmy Buffet, Greg Norman, former Speaker of the House Dennis Hastert, concert pianist Leif Ove Andsnes, and other well-known people.
-To get the absolute top-quality finish on his pens, he uses Satellite City CA glue and accelerator.
+During the assembly and finishing of his exceptional pens, he uses Satellite City CA glue and accelerator.
 You can see our instant glues in his excellent books and instructional dvds.
+In the latest edition of the Pen Turner's Workbook, you can learn how to use our CA glue to:

 New users are often amazed at the results.
 After getting turned onto Satellite City CA glue and accelerator, Charles Huchette of Stylink wrote,